Disentangling Interacting Systems with Fermionic Gaussian Circuits: Application to Quantum Impurity Models: Impurity Model Systems

 with hopping strength $t$ and total number of sites $N$, including the impurity.
 For all cases, we keep the particle-hole symmetry for the impurity $U=-2\epsilon_d$.

 Computationally, when using the spinful $S=1/2$ local Hilbert space $\ket{0}$,$\ket{\uparrow}$,$\ket{\downarrow}$,$\ket{\uparrow\downarrow}$ for each site in the original geometry of the model, the DMRG algorithm requires high bond dimensions $\chi$ (thousands for system sizes of hundreds) to obtain good precision.
-Without changing the physics, one can rewrite the model by separating the spin up and down operators
+Without changing the physics, one can rewrite the model by separating the spin up and down operators,

 where $j=1,2,\cdots, N$ and $j=1$ denotes the impurity operator $a_{-1}\equiv d_\uparrow, a_1\equiv d_\downarrow$.
 Such a \emph{split-site representation} leads to more favorable entanglement and MPS bond dimensions.
 This ``unfolded'' representation has been used often for studying impurity systems with MPS techniques \cite{Saberi:2008,Ganahl:2015,Rams:2020,Kohn:2021}.
 The geometry of this split-site representation and the corresponding GMPS circuit are shown in Fig. \ref{fig:model}.
 The detailed model in terms of operators $a_j$ can be found in Appendix \ref{app:splitsite}.
+Beyond the SIAM, we also consider two-impurity models, where we add an extra impurity at various locations with the same hybridization (see Sec. \ref{sec:twoimpurity}).

 Throughout, we will be especially interested in studying the von Neumann entanglement entropy, defined as

 where $\rho_A = \mathrm{Tr}_B\big[\ket{\Psi}\bra{\Psi}\big]$ is the reduced density matrix of system $A$ and $\ket{\Psi}$ is the quantum many-body state of interest.